Quantification

 2. Show fit regions on the spectrum using the Show signal setup button in the Elemental Analysis window.

 3. The edge model will be shown on the spectrum.
-Default values are typically adequate, but the regions of interest can be dynamically changed by the user if needed.
+Default values are typically adequate, but the user can dynamically change the regions of interest if needed.

 2. Include plural scattering – Enables linking to low-loss spectrum and is required for absolute quantification.